Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

 Sparsity is a key assumption underlying many high-dimensional estimation techniques.
 In the context of social interactions, we say that $W_{0}$ is sparse if $\tilde{m}$, the number of non-zero elements of $W_{0}$, is such that $\tilde{m}\ll NT$.
-The notion of sparsity thus depends on the number of of time periods: although $N$ and $m$ are fixed, $\tilde{m}$ itself can grow with $T$.
+The notion of sparsity thus depends on the number of time periods.
 Sparsity corresponds to assuming that individuals influence or are influenced by a small number of others, relative to the overall size of the potential network and the time horizon in the data.
-As such, sparsity is typically \emph{not} a binding constraint in social networks analysis. \footnote{ For example, common stylized networks are sparse, such as: (i) star:\ all individuals receive spillovers from the same individual; (ii)\ lattice:\ each individual is a source of spillover only to one other individual; (iii) interactions in pairs or triads or small groups, such as those described by \citet{DeGiorgietal2010}; and (iv)\ small world networks (\citealp{Watts1999} ).
-Prominent real world economic networks are also sparse.
-For example, in individual-level elicited data from \textit{AddHealth} on teenage friendships (defined as reciprocated nominations), the density of links is around $2$\% of all feasible links.
-In firm-level data, the density of production networks in the US\ is less than $1$\% of all feasible links ( \citealp{Atalayetal2011}).}
+As such, sparsity is typically \emph{not} a binding constraint in social networks analysis. \footnote{ Common stylized networks are sparse, such as the star, lattice (each individual is a source of spillover only to one other individual), or interactions in pairs, triads or small groups (\citealp{DeGiorgietal2010} ).
+Real-world economic networks are also sparse.
+The sparsity in \textit{AddHealth} friendship network is around $98$\%.
+Sparsity of the production networks in the US\ is above $99$\% (\citealp{Atalayetal2011}).}

 In the estimation of sparse models, the \textquotedblleft effective number of parameters\textquotedblright\ (or \textquotedblleft effective degrees of freedom\textquotedblright ) relates to the number of variables with non-zero estimated coefficients (\citealp{TibshiraniTaylor2012}).
-In the context of the current social network model (and the Elastic Net estimator on which the estimation strategy below builds on), this is approximately equivalent to the density of the network times the number of parameters $m$.
-We then require this number to be smaller than $T$.
-Implicitly, this calculation provides a rough assessment on the minimum required $T$.
-For example, with $ N=30$ and a network with $2$\% of potential links in place, this implies $T$ should be larger than $18$.
+In the context of the current social network model, this is equivalent to $m$ parameters, where $m=dN(N-1)+K$ and $d$ is the network density defined as $\tilde{m}/(N(N-1))$.
+The Adaptive Elastic Net GMM estimator presented by \citet{CanerZhang2014} converges at a rate of $ \sqrt{NT/\tilde{m}}=\sqrt{NT/[dN(N-1)+K]}=O(\sqrt{T/(dN)})$ (see remark 7 in \citealp{CanerZhang2014}).
+Hence the quality of the large sample results relies on a comparison between $T$ and $dN$.
+In line with this, we thus require $NT\gg dN(N-1)+K$.
+For example, in the high-school network of \citet{Coleman1964} that is part of our simulation exercise, $N=70$ and $ d=0.076$.
+Assuming $K=3$, $N(N-1)\times d+3=370.1$.\footnote{ As pointed out by a referee, variation in $x$ will also matter for estimation precision.
+This is reflected in the asymptotic distribution for this estimator, shown later in this subsection.}